blog articlerustic style indoor pool

 Sure, We Can do That!

 You want us to make an indoor swimming pool look like a barn?
 Sure, we can do that!
 The rustic charm of an aged building is the inspiration for our newest Aquatic Center design that will be located in a rural horse farm environment.
+As a result, we designed a rustic style indoor pool for our clients that operate an autistic therapy horse farm.

 On a horse farm full of beautifully aged wood barns and a historic home, designing an indoor pool that looks all shiny and new would just not suit the existing surroundings.